Training

 Helpful hints and expectations for supervisors

-• Be familiar with the Safety Training Tableau and look for your shop's and team's training records: Does everyone have what they need?
+• Check your employees' learning records in the Workday LMS.
+Does everyone have what they need?
 Is everyone up to date?

 • Know that OHS is available to review and assess your training needs, answer questions, and provide guidance.
-Email FM-OHS@virginia.edu with any questions or requests.
+Email fm-ohs@virginia.edu with any questions.

 • Supervisors are responsible for their team's training responsibilities and commitment to training assignments.
-Please allow your employees time to complete the trainings at work.
+Please allow your employees time to complete their training assignments at work.

-• Supervisors should be familiar with Zoom and Workday Learning access and should assist employees who may not be familiar with the technology, access, and navigation on these platforms.
+• Supervisors should be familiar with accessing Zoom, Teams, and the Workday LMS, and they should assist employees who may not be familiar with the technology, access, and navigation on these platforms.

-• Make sure you or your employees are communicating their attendance well ahead of an in-person class by responding to the calendar invite; and make sure employees are attending their assigned sessions.
+• Make sure you or your employees communicate their attendance issues well ahead of an in-person class; and make sure employees are attending their assigned sessions prior to expiration.

-• Make sure your team is completing digital assignments in Workday by the deadline noted.
+• Make sure your team completes digital assignments in the Workday LMS prior to expiration.

 Helpful hints & expectations for employees